-The subject came up recently in one of my Small Business Marketing Workshops and I realized there is a lot of confusion about SPAM in the small business community.
+The subject of spam came up recently in one of my small business marketing workshops, and I realized there is a lot of confusion about spam in the small business community.

-YES, they do!
-Here is what the Act says is covered under the law: “all commercial messages, which the law defines as ‘any electronic mail message the primary purpose of which is the commercial advertisement or promotion of a commercial product or service,’ including email that promotes content on commercial websites.
+Here is what the act says is covered under the law: “all commercial messages, which the law defines as ‘any electronic mail message the primary purpose of which is the commercial advertisement or promotion of a commercial product or service,’ including email that promotes content on commercial websites.
 The law makes no exception for business-to-business email.
 That means all email—for example, a message to former customers announcing a new product line—must comply with the law.”

 - Honor opt-out requests immediately!
 Don’t wait!